marcValdz/MGSD-Optimized-Clarity/README.md

 In the vanilla game, **Low settings have lazy implementations** — they simply disable features outright instead of offering optimized alternatives.
 For example, disabling shadows or ambient occlusion entirely rather than using cheaper non-RT methods.

-This mod reworks scalability groups to **preserve visual quality while still reducing GPU load**, ensuring that each setting tier offers meaningful performance savings without turning the game into a downgraded mess.
+This mod reworks scalability groups to **preserve visual quality while still reducing GPU load**, ensuring that each setting tier offers meaningful image quality for the performance it provides.

 ---